-The distribution of the cj form and the dj form in Xitsonga mostly (but not always) follows patterns described in work on other Southern Bantu languages: the constituency approach, the focus-based approaches, and the information packaging approach.
+The distribution of the cj form and the dj form in Xitsonga mostly follows patterns described in the work of other southern Bantu languages (but not always): the constituency approach, the focus-based approaches, and the information packaging approach.

 However, none of these approaches provides a full explanation with respect to the distribution of Xitsonga cj/dj forms.
 It seems to us that one of the most reliable cues for the cj/dj forms might be penultimate lengthening.
-We suggest that issues regarding the module of prosodic structure formation need to be incorporated in future studies on the nature of the distribution of the cj/dj forms.
+We suggest that issues regarding the module of prosodic structure formation needs to be incorporated in future studies when it comes to further exploring the nature of the distribution of the cj/dj forms.

-The dj form in Xitsonga has a different distribution than in other Southern Bantu languages: (a) the dj form can be used in sentences where the object NP is not right-dislocated (see 5b), and (b) constructions with a right-dislocated NP do not require an object prefix (see 16).
+The dj form in Xitsonga have a different distribution from other southern Bantu languages; (a) the dj form can be used in sentences where the object NP is not right-dislocated (see 5b), and (b) the constructions with a right-dislocated NP do not require an object prefix (see 16).
 As suggested by a reviewer, these differences will be clarified in future studies.